alexdelprete/ha-sinapsi-alfa/README.md

 ### Features

 - Installation/Configuration through Config Flow UI
-- Sensor entities for all data provided by the device (I don't even know what some of the ones in the diagnostic category specifically represent)
+- Sensor entities for all data provided by the device
-- Switch entity to control the device internal relay
 - Configuration options: Name, hostname, tcp port, polling period
 - Reconfigure options (except device name) also at runtime: no restart needed.